slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"This has always been a motto of mine: Attempt the impossible in order to improve your work."
 -- Bette Davis*

+> *"Some people will never learn anything, for this reason, because they understand everything too soon."
+-- Alexander Pope*

 > *"I’m no genius.
-I’m smart in spots—but I stay around those spots."
+I’m smart in spots but I stay around those spots."
 -- Tom Watson Sr.*

 > *"Quality is remembered long after the price is forgotten."